tkortz/isorc20_experiments/README.md

 ### a) Metrics using ground-truth positions

-To generate the metrics, as displayed in Tables II and III of our paper for ground-truth positions, use the `run_parse_metrics_groundtruth.sh` script:
+To generate the metrics, as displayed in Tables III and IV of our paper for ground-truth positions, use the `run_parse_metrics_groundtruth.sh` script:

 ```
 cd $ISORC_DIR